 Ballard's product offering provides for a cost effective and flexible set of fuel cell power solutions.
-Ballard provides products in four distinct product classes:
+Ballard provides products in five distinct product classes:

-- (1) MEAs: We provide our proprietary MEAs to the Synergy-Ballard JV and the Weichai-Ballard JV that use the MEAs to produce our proprietary FCveloCity[®]-9SSL fuel cell stacks and FCgen[®]-LCS fuel cell stacks, respectively. - (2) Fuel cell stacks: We provide our proprietary FCgen[®] and FCveloCity[®] fuel cell stacks to OEM customers and system integrators that use the stacks to produce fuel cell systems for power solutions.
+(1) MEAs: We provide our proprietary MEAs to the Synergy-Ballard JV and the Weichai-Ballard JV that use the MEAs to produce our proprietary FCveloCity[®]-9SSL fuel cell stacks and FCgen[®]-LCS fuel cell stacks, respectively.

+- (2) Fuel cell stacks: We provide our proprietary FCgen® and FCveloCity® fuel cell stacks to OEM customers and system integrators that use the stacks to produce fuel cell systems for power solutions.
 As the fuel cell stack provider, we are the power inside the system. - (3) Fuel cell modules: We design and build, including specifying and procuring balance of plant components, self-contained FCveloCity[®] and FCMoveTM motive modules using our fuel cell stacks that are plug-and-play into commercial vehicle powertrains.
 We also design and build self-contained FCwaveTM modules designed for marine applications using our FCgen[®]-LCS fuel cell stacks.
-As a fuel cell module provider, we make it easier for OEMs and system integrators to create fuel cell powertrains. - (4) Fuel cell systems: We also build complete fuel cell systems for stationary power markets that are designed to solve certain power needs of our customers, including back-up for critical infrastructure.
+As a fuel cell module provider, we make it easier for OEMs and system integrators to create fuel cell powertrains. - (4) Fuel cell systems: We also build complete fuel cell systems for stationary power markets that are designed to solve certain power needs of our customers, including back-up for critical infrastructure. - (5) Energy system and powertrain integration: We provide complete energy system (fuel cell + battery + controller + high and low voltage distribution), powertrain design and integration services, and vehicle integration services, to support our customer fuel cell vehicle development programs.

-Our Technology Solutions offerings primarily involve the provision of engineering services and customer access through licensing to our intellectual property portfolio and know-how.
+Our Technology Solutions offerings primarily involve the provision of engineering services and technology transfer, including through licensing of our intellectual property portfolio and knowhow.